ak68a/ack/packages/did/README.md

 - `createDidWebUri(input: string | URL): DidWebUri` - Create a did:web URI from a domain or URL
 - `createDidKeyUri(keypair: Keypair): DidKeyUri` - Create a did:key URI from a keypair
-- `createDidPkhUri(address: string, chainId: DidPkhChainId): DidPkhUri` - Create a did:pkh URI from an address and chain ID
+- `createDidPkhUri(chainId: DidPkhChainId, address: string): DidPkhUri` - Create a did:pkh URI from an address and chain ID

 ### Resolution